This post is brought to you by a Wholefully sponsor.

 - Cheese crackers :: tasty, and surprisingly high in protein!

 - Nut butter packets :: it’s like a shot of liquid energy

 - Energy bars :: pick up your favorites, or make some granola bars or date bites at home before you leave

 I can’t make it through a road trip without a little something sweet!
 Instead of grabbing a candy bar from the gas station, I like to pack my own (healthier) treats to grab in a chocolate emergency.

 - Chocolate covered fruit or nuts

-- Fruit snacks :: grab the organic ones—the regular ones are filled with yucky stuff
+- Fruit snacks :: grab the organic ones if you can

 - Whole grain dry cereal